happner/happner/docs/autoload.md

 [&#9650;](#)

-Configs from the `happner.js` being applied to the mesh config amend modules and components already defined in the mesh config.
+Configs from the `happner.js` being applied to the mesh config supplement modules and components already defined in the mesh config.
+Config keys from the suite are added to the relevant module or component config only if not already present.
+Keys already present remain unmodified.
+No deep merge is performed.

-ie. If the mesh config already has a component called 'fridge' and the autoloader finds a suite that defines a component called 'fridge', then the existing 'fridge' will receive only the component root subkeys (schema, web, data, event) from the autoload that are not already defined in the mesh config's fridge.

-This allows for the `happner.js` file to define "defaults" that can "fill in" the config keys not already defined in the mesh config's components.

 ### Component Specified Configs